 This poster explains the harmful effects of earthworms on hardwood forests.

 Size: 20" x 30"

 Feel free to print copies directly from the pdf.
-Alternatively you may request copies of the above publications.
+To request copies contact the DNR Information Center.